hashicorp/terraform-provider-azurerm/website/docs/r/batch_pool.html.markdown

 * `registry` - (Optional) The same reference as `container_registries` block defined as follows.

 * `working_directory` - (Optional) A flag to indicate where the container task working directory is.
-The default is "TaskWorkingDirectory", an alternative value is "ContainerImageDefault".
+The default is `TaskWorkingDirectory`, an alternative value is `ContainerImageDefault`.

 ---